 The home and school need to cooperate in the matter of dress.
 School is the child's place of business, and children who are dressed in appropriate school clothing seem to do a better job.
 Students are required to dress modestly.
-Their attire should be comfortable and appropriate for an active primary age child.
+Their attire should be comfortable and appropriate for an active 5th and 6th grade age child.

-- Long shorts worn with proper tops are appropriate.
+Long shorts worn with proper tops are appropriate.
 Short shorts, tight shorts, and bicycle pants are not appropriate.
 Shorts and skirts may be no shorter than the index finger when the arm is placed by the side even if worn with tights.
-Shorts and pants should not have writing that is printed or stitched across the seat of the pants. - Halter-tops, crop-tops, see-through, and sun dresses without backs are not appropriate for girls.
+Any slits within the shorts or skirts must also be no shorter that the index finger when the arm is placed by the side even in worn with tights.
+Shorts and pants should not have writing that is printed or stitched across the seat of the pants.

+Halter-tops, crop-tops, see-through tops or parts of tops, and sun dresses without backs are not appropriate for girls.
 Tank tops are inappropriate.
-T-shirts with pictures of liquor/drug advertisements or violent or sexually suggestive phrases or logos are not allowed. - Sagging trousers will not be allowed.
+T-shirts with pictures of liquor/drug advertisements or violent or sexually suggestive phrases or logos are not allowed.

+Sagging trousers will not be allowed.
 Any trousers worn below the natural waistline will be considered sagging.
 Well fitted belts are encouraged.
-Extremely wide-legged pants or pants with unrepaired holes, frays, shreds or rips are prohibited.
+Any article of clothing with unrepaired holes, frays, shreds or rips are prohibited.
 Patches for holes, frays, shreds, or rips need to be applied on the top of the garment for safety measures.
-Chains are not allowed to hang from pants or wallets. - Boys' and Girls' hair must be neatly cut and groomed.
+Chains are not allowed to hang from pants or wallets.

+Boys' hair must be neatly cut and groomed.
 Tails, pony tails, Mohawks/Faux-hawks, or hair striping is not allowed.
 Designs, letters, shapes or parts should not be shaved into the hair or eyebrows.
-Hair must be cut so that it does not extend below the chin length in the back collar, nor should it extend below the midpoint of the ear at sides or below the eyebrows at bangs.
-No unnatural coloring or dying of the hair (i.e. purple, pink, orange, green, red, blue, etc.) is permitted. - No pajamas or clothing simulated as pajamas such as fleece or flannel pants will be permitted to be worn at school unless approved by the principal. - Earrings on boys are not allowed.
-The only body piercing allowed is girls' earrings. - Wearing caps, stockings, or hats is prohibited. - Wearing footwear designed for the bedroom is prohibited.
+Hair must be cut so that it does not extend below the chin length in the back collar, nor should it extend below the mid-point of the ear at sides or below the eye brows at bangs.
+No unnatural coloring or dying of the hair (i.e. purple, pink, orange, green, red, blue...) is permitted.

+No pajamas or clothing simulated as pajamas such as fleece or flannel pants will be permitted to be worn at school.

+Earrings on boys are not allowed.
+The only body piercing allowed is girls' earrings.

+Wearing caps, stockings, or hats is prohibited.

+Wearing footwear designed for the bedroom is prohibited.

-NOTE: Junior High School is a time of transition and for many there is a change and physical development that takes place with the students.
-Students need to focus on their academics, not those physical changes so there are a few dress code areas that are different from the primary and intermediate school.
+NOTE: Middle School is a time of transition and for many there is a change and physical development that takes place with the students.
+Students need to focus on their academics, not those physical changes, so there are a few dress code areas that are different from the primary and intermediate school.

-- No sleeveless shirts are allowed- male or female - Tights, leggings and extremely tight pants/jeans must be accompanied by either shorts, skirts, fingertip length shirts or dresses.
-The shorts, skirts, or dresses worn with leggings/tights or extremely tight pants/ jeans must be at least fingertip length.
+No sleeveless shirts are allowed- male or female.

+Tights, leggings, and extremely tight pants/jeans must be accompanied by either shorts, skirts, dresses, or tops that are required to be at least fingertip length.

 If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school.
-If not corrected, the student will be assigned to inschool suspension for the remainder of the day, until the problem is corrected, or until a parent or designee brings an acceptable change of clothing to the school.
+If not corrected, the student will be assigned to in-school suspension for the remainder of the day, until the problem is corrected, or until a parent or designee brings an acceptable change of clothing to the school.
 Repeated offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct.